 Social justice, equity, and anti-racism resources

-SCOE strongly supports State Superintendent Tony Thurmond's May 2020 call to action (below) for schools to promote racial justice, confront bias, and foster tolerance.
-We are committed to collaborating with and amplifying the efforts of the California Department of Education (CDE) as Superintendent Thurmond launches a state-wide effort to address racism head-on.
+SCOE strongly supports state, county, and school district efforts promote racial justice, confront bias, and foster tolerance.
+We are committed to collaborating with and amplifying the efforts of the California Department of Education (CDE) and local school districts.

 As a starting point, this page offers resources carefully curated by a group of equity-minded mental health professionals and educators who work for the Sonoma County Office of Education.
 We invite your thoughts on how schools can help build a more tolerant, just society here in Sonoma County.
 Please send them to email@example.com.

 Join the Sonoma County Office of Education in Recognizing Pride Month

 The start of June marks the beginning of Pride Month.
 Pride Month reminds us to celebrate diversity and recognize the remarkable impact that the LBGTQ+ community has had on our local, state, and national history.

 Getting Started: For Parents, Educators, and Community Members

 If you are looking for a place to get started, either as a parent or educator, we recommend this resource, Talking About Race, from the National Museum of African American History and Culture.
 It provides engaging, easy to understand guides for parents/caregivers, educators, and community members.